Venice to Porec Cycling Holiday

 32 miles/55 kms

 Today you head back towards the sea and the gulf of Trieste.
 Consider stopping in Duino to admire the Sistiana Castle perched on a bluff overlooking the bay and the equally fabulous Miramare castle which also enjoys a splendid coastal setting.
-Your destination today is Trieste, the ancient port of the Asburgic Empire, which has many attractions but before then you can also consider extending the ride by riding across the lagoon to visit the pleasant beach resort of Grado.
-There is also an option to shorten today's ride by taking a train from Monfalcone to Trieste for the last stage.
-(Train ticket is to be purchased locally).
+Your destination today is Trieste, the ancient port of the Habsburg Empire, which has many attractions.
+But before then, if you are feeling energetic, you could also consider extending the ride by cycling across the lagoon to visit the pleasant beach resort of Grado.

 Day 6 : Trieste – Piran – Portorož